redkite-labs/redkitecms-docs/book/environments.rst

     Devs environments simply enable the debug for the environment they inherit.

 These environments have been implemented to keep completely separated the backend editor from the production environment.

-In fact, all the changes you made in the application backed, are not deployed to production environment until you explicitly do that operation.
+In fact, all the changes you made in the application backend, are not deployed to production environment until you explicitly do that operation.

 Let's explain those environments in detail.